bunfloof/CSE150/Final Project Implementing a Simple Router bf7f3c3006f3429d9b05112fc6358745.md

 ![Untitled](Final%20Project%20Implementing%20a%20Simple%20Router%20bf7f3c3006f3429d9b05112fc6358745/Untitled.png)

-From the output of the **`dump`** command, it's clear that each host has been assigned the correct IP address as per the assignment's requirements:
+From the output of the **`dump`** command, it's clear that each host has been assigned the correct IP address as per the assignment's requirements.
+Refer to my final_skel.py file.

 - Host h10 has an IP address of 10.1.1.10/24.
 - Host h20 has an IP address of 10.1.2.20/24.